spiral/docs/component/tokenizer.md

 # Static Analysis
 A lot of Spiral components are based on automatic code discovery and analysis.
-The most important functionality or locating class declarations is provided by `Spiral\Tokenizer\ClassesInterface`.
+The most used functionality of locating class declarations is provided by `Spiral\Tokenizer\ClassesInterface`.

 > Tokenizer component is pre-installed with all framework bundles.